Herman Cain: Personal life

-Cain married Gloria Etchison of Atlanta, soon after her graduation from Morris Brown College in 1968.
-The couple had two children, Melanie and Vincent, and four grandchildren.
+Cain married Gloria Etchison of Atlanta soon after her graduation from Morris Brown College in 1968.
+They had a daughter named Melanie, a son named Vincent, and four grandchildren.

 Cain served as an associate minister at the Antioch Baptist Church North in Atlanta, which he joined at the age of 10.
 The church is part of the National Baptist Convention and is politically liberal and theologically conservative.
 The church's senior pastor, Rev. Cameron M. Alexander, did not share Cain's political philosophy.

-Disclosures filed during Cain's 2011 campaign categorized his wealth at that time as being between $2.9 and $6.6 million, with Cain's combined income for both 2010 and 2011 being between $1.1 and $2.1 million.
+In 2006, Cain was diagnosed with stage IV colon cancer that had spread to his liver and was given a 30% chance of survival.
+After surgery and chemotherapy, the cancer was reported to be in remission.

-Health and death
+Disclosures filed during Cain's 2011 campaign categorized his wealth at that time as being between $2.9 and $6.6 million, with his combined income for both 2010 and 2011 being between $1.1 and $2.1 million.

-In 2006, Cain was diagnosed with Stage IV colon cancer and metastasis to his liver, with a 30 percent chance of survival.
-After he underwent surgery and chemotherapy, the cancer was reported to be in remission.
+Death

-Cain opposed masking and social distancing mandates during the COVID-19 pandemic.
-He attended the 2020 Trump Tulsa rally on June 20 and was photographed not wearing a face mask in a crowd who also were not wearing masks.
-On June 29, Cain tested positive for COVID-19 during the COVID-19 pandemic in Georgia and was admitted to an Atlanta-area hospital two days later.
-On July 2, Cain's staff said there was "no way of knowing for sure how or where" he contracted the disease.
-Dan Calabrese, the editor of Cain's website, said, "I realize people will speculate about the Tulsa rally, but Herman did a lot of traveling [that] week, including to Arizona where cases [were] spiking."
+Cain opposed wearing face masks and social distancing during the COVID-19 pandemic.
+He attended the Donald Trump rally in Tulsa on June 20, 2020, and was photographed not wearing a mask in a crowd of people also not wearing masks.
+On June 29, he tested positive for COVID-19 and was admitted to a hospital in Atlanta two days later.
+On July 2, his staff said there was "no way of knowing for sure how or where" he became infected.
+Cain's website editor Dan Calabrese said, "I realize people will speculate about the Tulsa rally, but Herman did a lot of traveling [that] week, including to Arizona where cases [were] spiking."

-Cain died of complications from COVID-19 on July 30, 2020, at the age of 74.
+Cain died of COVID-19 complications at the hospital on July 30, 2020, at the age of 74.
+His death from COVID-19 following his refusal to protect himself from it led to the creation of the Herman Cain Award subreddit, where users share news stories about people who died from COVID-19 after downplaying its deadliness or expressing doubts about the efficacy of precautions against it.
+A month after his death, his official Twitter account (which had come under the control of his team and family members) posted that "it looks like the virus is not as deadly as the mainstream media first made it out to be", sparking a discussion about Twitter policies for deceased account holders.
+In her 2023 memoir Enough, former White House aide Cassidy Hutchinson noted that Trump's Chief of Staff Mark Meadows remarked "we killed Herman Cain" in reference to the 2020 Tulsa rally.